-Student Learning Outcomes for the Social SciencesStudents will be able to:
+Student Learning Outcomes for the Social Sciences

 - Discuss and apply major concepts and theories that interpret and explain human behavior and interaction. - Describe the diversity and/or integration of social worlds. - Explain the organization and function of one or more social systems. - Analyze influences that affect human thought, feelings and behaviors. - Describe the methods and procedures of social science research.